yokowasis/cwp-wp-installer/README.md

-# Worpdress Installer, CWP Module
+# Worpdress Installer, Module for Centos Web Panel
 Centos Web Panel Custom Module For Installing Wordpress

 ## How to install